Tel: 07899 034728

 The main hatches of upwinged flies start in late-April and peak from early-May onwards to late-June during which time the famous Mayfly hatches of Ephemera Danica take place.
 Autumn hatches can be very good right up to late-November and although nymph fishing is important from the summer months onwards, around half of all Trout and Grayling caught during the autumn will be taken on dry fly and those fishers that wish to stick to dry fly only can usually have good sport all day long.
 Even in the winter most days there will be a small hatch of flies and Grayling will be caught on dry fly.

 We do guided days and fly fishing tuition days at a number of locations on the River Test from the upper reaches near to the town of Andover downstream to the lower reaches near to Romsey.
+We also do guided days on beat of the superb River Anton.
+This flows into the River Test near to the famous 'Mayfly' pub.

 On some beats wading is allowed (but not necessary) but on some beats wading is not allowed.
 Different beats have different prices at different times of the season and generally the more costly beats provide the best fishing for experienced fly fishers.
 However some of the lower-cost beats are ideally suited to beginners learning the art of fly fishing.
 Contact us for the specific prices of specific locations on specific dates.
 Note that we do not provide just day rod beat access to fish without a guide/instructor.